 Requirement WR1

-In WR1, the Applicable Entity is instructed to specify the e-Tag’s transaction type as either a “Dynamic Schedule” or a “Pseudo-tie” in order to properly identify the transaction as a Dynamic Transfer.
+In WR1, the Applicable Entity is instructed to specify the e-Tag’s transaction type as either a “Dynamic Schedule” or a “Pseudo-Tie” in order to properly identify the transaction as a Dynamic Transfer.
 WR1 provides clear information to all Balancing Authorities, reducing the possibility of erroneous labeling of the Transaction Type on the e-Tag.
 This prevents duplication of the schedule.

-This designation also informs the reviewer how to treat the transaction with specific emphasis on the appropriate inclusion and exclusion of the “Dynamic Schedule” or “Pseudo-tie” into the Balancing Authority’s Area Control Error equation.
+This designation also informs the reviewer how to treat the transaction with specific emphasis on the appropriate inclusion and exclusion of the “Dynamic Schedule” or “Pseudo-Tie” into the Balancing Authority’s Area Control Error equation.

-It should be noted for purposes of WR1 that, where a transfer does not cross a Balancing Authority Area boundary, that transaction does not classify as a pseudo-tie for purposes of this document; therefore, this document does not apply to that specific type of transfer.
+It should be noted for purposes of WR1 that, where a transfer does not cross a Balancing Authority Area boundary, that transaction does not classify as a Pseudo-Tie for purposes of this section; therefore, this document does not apply to that specific type of transfer.

 A Balancing Authority must be aware that a Dynamic Transfer is being sourced, sunk, or wheeled into or through its Balancing Authority Area and must account for Dynamic Transfer(s) accordingly in its Area Control Error.
 As stated in NERC’s Dynamic Transfer Guideline, Dynamic Schedules are to be accounted for as Interchange Schedules by the source, sink, and contract intermediary Balancing Authority(ies), both in its respective Area Control Error equations and throughout its energy accounting processes.